openhab/openhab-addons/bundles/org.openhab.binding.echonetlite/README.md

 ## Discovery

 Discovery is supported using UDP Multicast.
-When running over Wi-Fi it is advisable to run openhab on the same network as the Echonet Lite devices.
+When running over Wi-Fi it is advisable to run openHAB on the same network as the Echonet Lite devices.
 Multicast traffic doesn't easily route over multiple networks and will often be dropped.
 Discovery is handled via the Echonet Lite bridge, which contains the configuration of the multicast address used for discovery and asynchronous device notifications along with the port.
 It is unlikely that this configuration will require changing.